 Shellfishing and barge shipments of sand and gravel constitute the major commercial use of the harbor.
-The most important water dependent commercial uses are located in the Upper Harbor near the Wall Street tidal area.
-Norwalk's harbor is included in the U.S. Department of Transportation's National Marine Highway System and the Harbor Harvest Project supported by the Connecticut Port Authority.
+Water dependent commercial uses are located in the South Norwalk Marine Commercial area along South Water Street, in the Upper Harbor near Wall Street and along the East Norwalk channel.
+Norwalk's harbor and private Harbor Harvest project are included in the U.S. Department of Transportation's National Marine Highway System and the Harbor Harvest Project supported by the Connecticut Port Authority.

-Federal Navigation Project
+• Federal Navigation Project

 The Federal Navigation Project was originally authorized in the late nineteenth century and subsequently modified several times by Congress.
 The project consists of congressionally-authorized navigation channels and anchorage basins.
 The most recent three-phase dredging project, by the Army Corps of Engineers during 2005-2014, was funded by \$12 million from Congress, and \$1 million from the State of Connecticut.
+Maintaining navigable waterways in Norwalk Harbor is vital to ensuring the viability of water-dependent uses, safe and efficient navigation, and public access to and from Long Island Sound, as well as the present integrity of the river boundaries.

-• Public Access, Tourism, & Education Public access points include waterfront parks
+Public Access, Tourism, & Education

-(Veteran's Memorial, Calf Pasture Park, Shady Beach, Oyster Shell Park, Heritage Park Riverwalk) and the City Marina.
+Public access points include waterfront parks (Veteran's Memorial, Calf Pasture Park, Shady Beach, Oyster Shell Park, Heritage Park Riverwalk) and the City Marina.
 The Heritage Park Riverwalk links the Maritime Aquarium and Oyster Shell Park in South Norwalk to the Lockwood Mathews Park and Stepping Stones Museum attractions.
 The Norwalk Seaport Association offers ferry access to Sheffield Island Lighthouse park, and private boat owners can access certain island locations for recreation and camping.
 The Maritime Aquarium is one of the most important tourist attractions in Connecticut and the only aquarium devoted to the study of Long Island Sound.
-Its research vessel provides vear-round educational cruises of the Harbor and the Sound.
+Its research vessel provides year-round educational cruises of the Harbor and the Sound.